ng-Classic/ng-classic/aio/content/guide/understanding-angular-overview.md

 *   [What is Angular][AioGuideWhatIsAngular]
 *   [Getting started tutorial][AioStart]

-## Learn about Angular basics
+## Learn about Angular Classicbasics

 <div class="card-container">
   <a href="guide/component-overview" class="docs-card" title="Components">
     <section>Components</section>
-    <p>Learn about Angular components.
-A component is a key building block of Angular development.</p>
+    <p>Learn about Angular Classiccomponents.
+A component is a key building block of Angular Classicdevelopment.</p>
     <p class="card-footer">Components</p>
   </a>
   <a href="guide/template-syntax" class="docs-card" title="Templates">
     <section>Templates</section>
-    <p>Learn about how to build an Angular template.</p>
+    <p>Learn about how to build an Angular Classictemplate.</p>
     <p class="card-footer">Templates</p>
   </a>
   <a href="guide/built-in-directives" class="docs-card" title="Directives">
     <section>Directives</section>
-    <p>Learn about Angular directives.
-A directive is a class that adds additional behavior to elements in your Angular applications.</p>
+    <p>Learn about Angular Classicdirectives.
+A directive is a class that adds additional behavior to elements in your Angular Classicapplications.</p>
     <p class="card-footer">Directives</p>
   </a>
   <a href="guide/dependency-injection" class="docs-card" title="Dependency injection">